 #WeLoveExploring was designed to find like minded individuals that love to Explore, nature and life overall.
-We wanted to find other explorers that desire to travel the world and Explore.
+We want to find other explorers that desire to travel the world and Explore.
 From hiking, biking, camping, Paddling, Climbing, Snow sports or just a stroll in a new city or country and much more.

 Which Airport is better – LIR in Libera or SJO Outside of San José?

 Costa Rica has two international airports – Liberia (Daniel Oduber, LIR) and San José (Juan Santamaría, SJO).
 Both are fairly modern and efficient but are also operating well over their designed capacity.
 Your itinerary, interests, budget, timing and other factors will determine which is better or whether a combination of both is best.

 Location, location and location – Depending on where you’re headed one airport may be far superior to the other.
 For the Caribbean, Central Pacific and all of southern Costa Rica SJO is your best bet.
 If you’re headed to the beaches of Guanacaste you’ll want to fly into LIR.

 Cost – Airfares used to be higher for LIR but as the number of airlines serving the route has increased prices have dropped and bargains have popped up (we got tickets for $89 each way, non-stop, Denver – LIR, seriously…).